HSBNE-Archive/Policy/Rules/Rules.md

     The secretary’s functions include, but are not limited to—

-    a.  keeping minutes of each meeting and publishing those minutes to the website; and
+    1.  keeping minutes of each meeting and publishing those minutes to the website; and
-    b.  keeping copies of all correspondence and other documents relating to the association; and
+    2.  keeping copies of all correspondence and other documents relating to the association; and
-    c.  maintaining the register of members of the association.
+    3.  maintaining the register of members of the association.

 18. #### Membership of management committee